The Shackleford Banks Wild Horses

 Shackleford Banks, home of the wild horses, is the southern-most barrier island in the Cape Lookout National Seashore in North Carolina.
 The island is about 9 miles long and uninhabited.
 The nearest communities are Beaufort, NC and Harkers Island, NC.
 Access to the island is by boat only.
 National Park Service authorized ferry service to the island is available from Beaufort, NC and Harkers Island, NC.

 On the Outer Banks of North Carolina, and in the small villages and towns on the coastal mainland, the oral histories and traditions handed down generation after generation are woven with stories of the wild horses that have lived on the barrier islands for centuries.
-From Cape Lookout to Currituck, the elders still say, "They've always been here; they were here when our people came; they swam ashore off sinking ships."
-They are the Outer Banks wild horses.
+The elders still say, “They’ve always been here; they were here when our people came; they swam ashore off sinking ships.”

 WHAT YOUR CONTRIBUTIONS CAN HELP US ACCOMPLISH